edgelesssys/marblerun/README.md

 ## Quickstart and documentation

-See the [Getting Started Guide][getting-started] to set up a distributed confidential-computing app in a few simple steps.
+See the [Getting Started Guide][getting-started] to set up a distributed confidential-computing app in a few steps.
 See the [documentation][docs] for details.

 ## Working in this repo